 Children engage regularly in self-assessment at an age-appropriate level so that they can explain what they have done well and how they can improve their work even more.

 Children are assessed in line with statutory requirements.
 An early years foundation stage profile is completed at the end of their reception year and statutory national curriculum tests are administered during May in year two.
-A phonics screening check also takes place in June in year one.
+A statutory phonics screening check also takes place in June in year one.